The defeat of Proposition 16 was a defeat for discrimination

 From the Introduction to the Koren Yom Kippur prayerbook (2014):

-Judaism is the world's greatest example of a guilty-and-repentance culture, as opposed to the shame-and-honor culture of the ancient Greeks.
+Judaism is the world's greatest example of a guilt-and-repentance culture, as opposed to the shame-and-honor culture of the ancient Greeks.

 In a shame culture such as that of Greek tragedy, evil attaches to the person.
 It is a kind of indelible stain.
 There is no way back for one who has done a shameful deed.
 He is a pariah and the best he can hope for is to die in a noble cause.
 In a guilt culture like that of Judaism, evil is an attribute of the act, not the agent.
 Even one who has done wrong has a sacred self that remains intact.
 He may have to undergo punishment.
 He certainly has to make amends.
 But there remains a core of worth that can never be lost.
 A guilt culture hates the sin, not the sinner.
 Repentance, rehabilitation, and return are always possible.